-requester is obligated to engage in this process, and to provide the scope of the public information requested, which the City must communicate to the custodian of records.
-Both the local agency and the requester must be reasonable in this process.37
+Under those circumstances, the Public Records Act imposes duties on both local agencies and requesters.
+Local agencies must assist a requester to formulate a "focused and effective request that reasonably describes an identifiable record or records," by following certain procedural requirements.37 Likewise, the requester is obligated to engage in this process, and to provide the scope of the public information requested, which the City must communicate to the custodian of records.
+Both the local agency and the requester must be reasonable in this process.38

 In some instances, there may be many records responsive to a request.
 When faced with a voluminous request, agencies should work with the requester to narrow down the request, ask if they would consent to an extended deadline for responding, and providing responsive records on a rolling basis.
-Even where requests return a significant number of responsive records, courts have held that agencies must process the request.38
+Even where requests return a significant number of responsive records, courts have held that agencies must process the request.39